salirafi/Advanced-Analysis-on-Dataset-Complex-Structure/README.md

 The dashboard can be run with `Python 3.11` and it is recommended to do so within a virtual environment to avoid dependencies' conflicts.
 Install flask first by running
 ```
-pip install flask
+pip install Flask
 ```
+with a capital "F".
 It is enough to run the dashboard.
 However, if the user wants to run the full source code, install from `requirements.txt` instead.

 The dashboard can then simply be run, in the parent folder, by typing
 ```